anmhrk/passvault/README.md

 # Passvault

-Passvault is a minimal and secure password manager written in Rust.
+Passvault is a minimal and secure CLI based password manager written in Rust.
 All passwords are securely encrypted and stored locally in a SQLite database.

 ## Key libraries